 Under Fed.
 R. Civ.
 P. 15(a)(2), Plaintiffs' motion for leave to amend should be granted "as justice so requires" because the proposed amended complaints meet all of requirements for ATS claims under Kiobel II and Mastafa.
 As the above sections indicate, amending the complaints would not be futile.
 Plaintiffs' proposed amended complaints contain sufficient non-conclusory allegations to overcome the presumption against extraterritoriality.
 See Part I, supra.
 The pleadings also include detailed and specific allegations of aiding and abetting and other forms of direct liability by the Defendants.
 See Part II, supra.
+Corporate liability is also available under the ATS.
+See Part III, supra.
 Finally, there are no prudential grounds that justify dismissal of these cases.
 The trial court thus erred in denying Plaintiffs' motion to amend the complaints and should be reversed.